sergio11/diabetes_prediction_ml/README.md

 </p>

 🙏 I would like to extend my heartfelt gratitude to [Santiago Hernández, an expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/).
 His incredible course on Deep Learning, available at Udemy, was instrumental in shaping the development of this project.
 The insights and techniques learned from his course were crucial in crafting the neural network architecture used in this classifier.

+Special thank you to **Mehmet ISIK** for the invaluable inspiration provided through his project, [**Diabetes EDA & ML Prediction**](https://www.kaggle.com/code/mehmetisik/diabetes-eda-ml-prediction).
+His work laid the foundation for the development of this model and greatly influenced the approach taken in this project.

 ## ⚠️ Disclaimer